BA (Hons) in Accounting and Finance (Blended)

 All blended applicants must apply to Griffith College directly online using the Apply Online facility on the website.

-Applicants under 23 years on Jan 1st 2018 will be asked for a copy of their Leaving Certificate results / FETAC qualifications or equivalent and must meet the minimum entry requirements for the programme.
+Applicants under 23 years of age before the 1st January of the year you want to enter will be required to apply directly to the College.
+You will be asked to supply a copy of your passport and your Leaving Certificate or equivalent qualification and must meet the minimum grade entry requirements for the programme.

-Applicants over 23 years on 1st January, 2018 will be asked for a copy of their passport.
+Applicants over 23 years on the 1st of January before the academic year for which they are applying will be asked for a copy of their passport.

 An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.